Jonathan Archer: Place in history

-The time traveler Daniels revealed that Archer would eventually have a major role in the founding of the United Federation of Planets in 2161.
-He briefly took Archer ahead in time to the point where Archer is about to sign the Federation accords on Earth, expanded further in the series finale.
+The time traveler Daniels reveals that Archer would eventually have a major role in the founding of the United Federation of Planets in 2161.
+He briefly takes Archer ahead in time to the point where Archer is about to sign the Federation accords on Earth, expanded further in the series finale.

 Archer's fate is revealed in the episode "In a Mirror, Darkly, Part II" when a computer information screen aboard the 23rd century Starfleet vessel USS Defiant is briefly visible.
 According to the computer profile, Archer was an Admiral and Chief of Staff at Starfleet Command at the time of his retirement.
 He later went on to serve as ambassador to Andoria from 2165 to 2175.
 From 2175 to 2183, Archer served as a member of the Federation Council, followed by eight years as Federation President (2184–2192).
 He was also an honorary member of the Andorian Imperial Guard.
 Historian John Gill considered Archer "the greatest explorer of the 22nd century."
 The same computer display states that Archer's Planet and Archer IV (mentioned in "Yesterday's Enterprise" and "Strange New World" respectively) were named after him.